West London Extension Specialists

 Suits: Victorian terraces

 Fills in the narrow alley alongside Victorian terraces, opening the kitchen into a wider single space.
 Almost always permitted development.
 Lantern roof and bifolds to the garden.
-Highest ROI on the resale market.
+Strong return on the resale market.
 Adds 8–14m².

 From £45,00010–14 Weeks